urbanspectra-nyc/crypto-jumpstart-2024/README.md

   - [Open Source Barter](docs/barter-options.md) options can help us all make progress and team up more effectively.
 ---
 ### Course Overviews:
-- Here is the [public github repository link to this public set of docs](https://github.com/urbanspectra-nyc/crypto-jumpstart-2024) to share so others land in this jumpstart doc.
+- Here is the [public github repository link to this public set of docs](https://github.com/urbanspectra-nyc/crypto-jumpstart-2024) to share, so that others land in this jumpstart doc.
 - This doc section got large, so it got its own [separate page](https://github.com/urbanspectra-nyc/crypto-jumpstart-2024/blob/main/docs/course-overviews.md).
 - We also have a [crypto vocabulary page](https://github.com/urbanspectra-nyc/crypto-jumpstart-2024/blob/main/docs/meta-terminology.md) that may facilitate teachign and learning.
 ---